kpoppel/homeassistant-eforsyning/README.md

 ### Another Apexchart example

 This one shows the kWh consumption of the heating versus the expected.
-I was great to see the Summer coming along and energy consumption heading towards zero.
+It was great to see the Summer coming along and energy consumption heading towards zero.

 ![alt text](images/example3.png "Water consumption Year-to-date")